sergiolemus/Stimulize/README.md

 ### Required:

 -a,--analyzer {node_name ..}: nodes to view on the analyzer window.
+Node lists may be given in format NAME[<num1>:<num2>] and will be auto expanded.
+See Example 3

 -v,--vector {node_name ..}: nodes to vectorize.
+Node lists may be given in format NAME[<num1>:<num2>] and will be auto expanded.
+See Example 3

 ### Optional: